Banno/getsentry-ldap-auth/README.md

 # sentry-ldap-auth

+> This module is deprecated in favor of [sentry-auth-ldap](https://pypi.org/project/sentry-auth-ldap),
+> a fork of this project maintained at https://github.com/PMExtra/sentry-auth-ldap.

 A Django custom authentication backend for [Sentry](https://github.com/getsentry/sentry).
 This module extends the functionality of [django-auth-ldap](https://github.com/django-auth-ldap/django-auth-ldap) with Sentry specific features.

 ## Features